Revela: Dense Retriever Learning via Language Modeling: Analysis

+We conduct several targeted analyses to further investigate \shorttitle.
+First, to isolate its algorithmic contribution, we compare it with Contriever using an identical LM backbone.
+This comparison reveals that \shorttitle~achieves superior performance and exhibits stronger domain-specific robustness to training data.
+Second, we demonstrate that, consistent with traditional contrastive learning, \shorttitle~ benefits from larger batch sizes.
+Finally, we examine the LM's impact on retriever performance within the co-training framework.
+Additional studies on mixed-domain training, out-of-domain generalization, the LM's post-\shorttitle~capabilities, and computational efficiency are presented in \cref{appendix:analysis}.

+\paragraph{Controlled experiments under the same LM backbone.} As baseline models may use different sizes and architectures of LMs as retriever backbones, we implement a classical unsupervised retriever learning algorithm, Contriever~\citep{DBLP:journals/tmlr/IzacardCHRBJG22}, using the \emph{same} model (\texttt{LlaMA-3.2-1B}) and the \emph{same} datasets (Wikipedia and the code-related corpus introduced in \cref{sec:experiment:setups}) as training data.
+To construct pseudo query-document pairs from raw text, Contriever mainly applies two tricks: \emph{Inverse Cloze Task}, where a sentence is removed from a passage to form a query against the remainder, and \emph{Independent Cropping}, where two spans from the same document form a positive pair while spans from different documents serve as negatives.
+In this way, we generate 500K and 359K query-document pairs, each with 15 negatives, for general and code domains, respectively.
+The models contrastively trained on them are denoted as Contriever-wiki\textsubscript{1B} and Contriever-code\textsubscript{1B}.
+Please refer to \cref{appendix:analysis:contriever} for more training details.

+As shown in \cref{tab:contriever_comparison}, \shorttitle~outperforms Contriever on both BEIR and CoIR, irrespective of whether training is conducted on general or code-specific data.
+Moreover, the performance disparity becomes more pronounced in out-of-distribution domains, underscoring \shorttitle's robustness and its strong capacity for cross-domain generalization over contrastive learning.

+\paragraph{\shorttitle~benefits from a larger batch size.} The in-batch attention mechanism in \shorttitle~is inspired by the concept of in-batch negatives in supervised contrastive learning \citep{xiong2020approximatenearestneighbornegative}.
+As described in \cref{sec:experiment:setups}, the default batch size is set to 16.
+To analyze the impact of batch size, we construct training data with batch sizes of 4 and 8 using the same batch construction strategy.
+As shown in \cref{fig:batch_sizes}, \shorttitle's performance scales with batch size, suggesting potential for further gains.
+For more detailed results within CoIR and BEIR, please refer to \cref{appendix:analysis:batch_size}.

-As observed in the previous section, retriever performance improves with larger backbone models.
-In this section, we further investigate how the size of the LM—another key component in training—affects the retriever’s effectiveness.
+\paragraph{Larger LMs can help out-of-domain retrieval tasks.} As observed in the previous section, retriever performance improves with larger backbone models.
+In this section, we further investigate how the size of the LM, the other key component in training, affects the retriever’s effectiveness.
 In addition to LLaMA-3.2-1B, we also use SmolLM2-135M and Qwen2.5-0.5B as LMs, each paired with retrievers of three different sizes.
-All models are trained using the same experimental setup described in Sec.~\ref{sec:experiment}, on both training corpora.
+All models are trained using the same experimental setup described in \cref{sec:experiment}, on both training corpora.

-As shown in Fig. \ref{fig:llm_sizes}, larger LMs do not show a consistent advantage in retrieval performance on BEIR--the general-domain benchmark.
-However, a clear positive trend is observed on the CoIR benchmark.
-We expect that seamlessly incorporating larger LMs will further enhance \shorttitle's adaptability to specific domains.
-For detailed results on each dataset, as well as an analysis of trainable parameters (i.e., LoRA rank) as another aspect of training size, please refer to Appendix~\ref{appendix:analysis:reference_llms}.